chenxingqiang/secret-learn/doc/testimonials/testimonials.rst

     detecting fraudulent reservations, or scheduling our customer service agents.
     Scikit-learn is one of the tools we use when implementing standard algorithms for prediction tasks.
 Its API and documentations are excellent and make it easy to use.
-The jax-sklearn developers do a great job of incorporating state of the art implementations and new algorithms into the package.
-Thus, jax-sklearn provides convenient access to a wide spectrum of algorithms, and allows us to readily find the right tool for the right job.
+The secret-learn developers do a great job of incorporating state of the art implementations and new algorithms into the package.
+Thus, secret-learn provides convenient access to a wide spectrum of algorithms, and allows us to readily find the right tool for the right job.